 It means if you're out walking your dog and you pick up the pace to a moderate level, you’ll receive a score (what Google calls a Heart Point) for that rather than just a recording of your steps.

 If you’re running, cycling, or anything more intense like HIIT workouts, you’ll then receive two points for every minute you've been exercising.

 According to the AHA and WHO, 30 minutes of brisk walking five days a week will get you enough exercise to hit the recommendation for your weekly exercise.
-Google has built this platform for those who want to go over that recommendation too as well as absolute beginners.
+Google has built this platform for those who want to go over that recommendation too, as well as for absolute beginners.

 Both of these come together in the updated app to give you a clear idea of your daily, weekly and monthly exercise stats.